 “I like things very simple,” says Chef Sim.
 “I would be very happy if you gave me a fantastic baguette with some salted butter and ham and cheese or just butter and jam.
 As time goes by, you find that you want less and less.”

 One lesson that Chef Sim has learned from baking bread is “you get a chance to rewrite history every day.”
 His aim with Techniques of Artisan Bread Baking is to equip students with a broad set of skills, such as shaping (through repetition), understanding proof times, working with dodgy ovens and more, so they can make the right decisions at the right time and maybe even form their own philosophies.
 Above all Chef Sim wants to teach student the value of being patient.

 “Don’t rush,” says Cass.
 “It’s the rushing that messes everybody up.”

-Want to learn bread baking with Chef Sim?
-Click here for more information on ICE’s Techniques of Artisan Bread Baking program.
+Want to bake bread with Chef Sim (and patience)?
+Learn more about ICE's Artisan Bread Baking program.